elitwilson/make-it-so/README.md

 - Lets you define your own CLI commands with scaffolded TypeScript plugins.
 - Each plugin runs in Deno and can define its own dependencies and config.
 - Provides rich TypeScript types and utilities for plugin development.
-- Supports plugin composition for building complex workflows.
+- Supports plugin composition for building complex workflows. 🚧 WIP
 - Keeps everything project-local — no global installs or `node_modules` clutter.

 ## Security